vitar/hwsf/src/500-reference/590-version-and-licensing.md

     - able to support multiple applied frameworks (such as 3SF),
     - without becoming a delivery methodology or team process framework on its own.

-Overall, V2.0 **extends** rather than replaces V1.0, adding time-aware navigation (System Modes) and integrated Diagnostics while preserving the original structure of the Core Model and Extended Human Dynamics.
+Overall, V2.0 unifies all HCS elements into a coherent operating system and supersedes V1.0 as the authoritative model.
+*(Version 1.0 remains available as historical context and early formulation of the Core Model.)*

 ### Version 1.0 Summary